Glenbard Township High School District 87: Glenbard South High School

 Glenbard South is located in Glen Ellyn, Illinois.
 Their mascot are the raiders.
 Its feeder schools are Glen Crest Middle School (located in district 89) and small number of students who come from Westlake Middle School.
 It has a student population of about 1453.
 The Math team won state in 2006.
-It is known for Softball (State champions in the 2011-2012 and 2012-2013 seasons), Baseball and Cross-Country (State champs in 2001) and Track.
+It is known for Softball (State champions in the 2011–2012 and 2012–2013 seasons), Baseball and Cross-Country (State champs in 2001) and Track.
 Glenbard South moved conferences in 2013 in response to the disbanding of the Western Sun Conference.
-The football team went 18-6 from 2008–2009 and reached the quarterfinals in the playoffs both years.
+The football team went 18–6 from 2008–2009 and reached the quarterfinals in the playoffs both years.
 In 2013, its football team went undefeated in the regular season and made it to the second round of the IHSA playoffs in 2013, 2014 and 2015.

 Glenbard West High School

 Glenbard West is located in Glen Ellyn, Illinois.
 The mascot are the Hilltoppers.
 The 1991 television documentary Yearbook was filmed there.
 It was also featured in the book The Girl Who Owned a City by O. T. Nelson.
-Large portions of the 1986 film Lucas (film) were shot in and around the school.
+Large portions of the 1986 film Lucas were shot in and around the school.
 The school is known for their main building resembling a castle, and the fact that the school is atop a hill, hence their school's sports team name, the Hilltoppers.

 The main junior high to feed into West is Hadley Junior High and Glenside Middle School, with students from other schools in the area.

 Girls and Boys Gymnastics have been very successful recently.
 In addition, the Forensics (Speech) team, led by Tony Crowley, is generally regarded as one of the best in the state.
 The Baseball team, led by Coach James Fornaciari made consecutive visits to the Illinois elite eight in 2002 and 2003.

 Glenbard West football is one of the best programs in the state and in the nation always being in the Top 10 overall in the state and winning its division (7A previously, 8A in 2014).
-It won state in the 1983-84, 2012-2013 and the 2015-2016 seasons, being the runner up in 1976-77 and in 2009-2010 seasons.
+It won state in the 1983–84, 2012–2013 and the 2015–2016 seasons, being the runner up in 1976–77 and in 2009–2010 seasons.
 Its program is also sponsored by Nike.